Azure-Samples/communication-services-java-quickstarts/CallAutomation_AppointmentReminder/readme.md

 ### Configuring application

+- Start ngrok in a terminal using the following command: `ngrok http 9007`, and copy the forwarding URL (`https://<ID>.grok.io`).
 - Open the config.properities file to configure the following settings

     - `ConnectionString`: Azure Communication Service resource's connection string.
     - `SourcePhone`: Phone number associated with the Azure Communication Service resource.
     - `DestinationIdentity`: Target Phone number.

         Format: "OutboundTarget(Phone Number)".

           For e.g. "+1425XXXAAAA"

-	- `CallbackUrl`: Ngrok URL.
+    - `CallbackUrl`: Ngrok Forwarding URL.
     - `CognitiveServiceKey`: (Optional) Cognitive service key used for generating custom messages.
     - `CognitiveServiceRegion`: (Optional) Region associated with cognitive service.
     - `ReminderMessage`: (Optional) Text for the custom message to be converted to speech.
     - `ConfirmationMessage`: (Optional) Text for the custom message when callee presses 1.
     - `CancellationMessage`: (Optional) Text for the custom message when callee presses 2.
     - `NoInputMessage`: (Optional) Text for the custom message when callee presses invalid tone.

 ### Run the Application